SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/generate-follow-ups.md

 6. Enter a description of the follow-up in the **Description** field.

-7. Choose which project the follow-up will be linked to in the **Project** field.
+7. Choose which project to link the follow-up to in the **Project** field.
 Do one of the following:

     * Click the arrow and select a project from the list.
     * Typing the whole or the beginning of the project name (see [The History list][2] and [FastSearcher][3]).